For Lead Ed Day and beyond, here are the resources you need to advocate for lead poisoning's end.

 What does lead do to us?

-Lead is a toxic metal that, when built up inside the body through ingestion, can cause poisoning.
-It can be treated but it cannot be reversed.
+Lead is a toxic metal that, when built up inside the body through ingestion, can cause poisoning that can affect nearly every part of the human body.
+There is NO safe level of lead.

 Children six years old or younger are especially vulnerable to lead poisoning, and the problems it creates can continue into adulthood.

-Physical health — Studies have shown a link between lead exposure and heart disease, high blood pressure, abdominal pain, oral health problems, liver and kidney function, and hearing problems.
+Physical health — Studies have shown a link between lead exposure and high blood pressure, abdominal pain, slow bone growth, impaired development, kidney issues, fatigue, and blood-related issues.

-Mental health — Studies have shown that, in children, lead poisoning can lower IQ levels, damage the brain and nervous system, and create learning and behavioral difficulties.
-Adults may develop memory and concentration difficulties and Alzheimer's disease.
+Mental health — Studies have shown that, in children, lead poisoning can lower IQ levels, damage the brain and nervous system, and cause ADHD and hearing loss.
+In the rare chance of a high, concentrated exposure to lead, lead poisoning can cause loss of body control, coma, and even death.

 Why test all children?